DanParkinson/Dec-2024-Hackathon/README.md

 The site was coded, with attention to the responsiveness in different screens.

 ### Project Brief
-The project goal is to provide different Christmas recipes to users, allowing them to add their own recipes and as well as to choose their favourite recipes that they can see/review later.
+The project goal is to provide different Christmas recipes to users, allowing them to add their own recipes and as well as to choose their favourite recipes, that they can see/review later.

 The site user's goals for the site are to get information about different Christmas recipes, as the ingredients, preparation and time that takes to prepare it.
 Also being able share their recipes with other users.

 ### Users
 In order to fully understand our users needs, we asked Microsoft Co-pilot to draw up some user personas based on our project brief.
-We refined the prompts and after three tries and some refinement afterwards, here are the personas we used:
+We refined the prompts and here are the personas we used:

 - Persona 1: "Emily Johnson is a 32-year-old teacher from Leeds"<br>
   She loves discovering new Christmas dessert recipes to make for her family and friends during the holiday season.<br>